serokell/blog-posts/untyped-lambda-calculus/article.md

 ### Church booleans

-Let us now introduce booleans.
+Let's introduce booleans now.
-We will do it in the same way Church did in his original paper.
+We'll do it the same way as Church did in his original paper.
 However, that's not the only way.
 Arguably, there are infinitely many ways to encode values as functions.

-So, let us declare two combinators:
+So, let's declare two combinators:
 $tru = \lambda x\; y. x,$ and $fls = \lambda x\;y. y.$ We're calling these $tru$ and $fls$ to disambiguate them from actual boolean values $true$ and $false$ that aren't actually abstractions.
 $true$ and $false$ are not a part of the pure lambda calculus, but we can introduce them as terms in an impure lambda calculus.